VICTORIA-OKESIPE/Reflexive-Journal/README.md

 - LEARNING HOW TO BE CONSISTENT
 - HAVING FUN WHILE LEARNING
 - PLAN & RESPECT PLANS
 - Technology-less preparation or reading is helpful for deepwork.
 It works well, especially if you need to bring your A game.
-And makes learning F
+And makes learning FU
 -